marufahmed/datatools/OCR_kafka_process.md

   - It retrieves information such as 'id', 'projectId', 'fileName', and 'documentType' from the Kafka message.
   - If the document type is not 'hw' or 'tw', the script performs logo detection and removal using the YOLOv5 model.
   - The processed image and regions without logos are sent to the 'queue_segment_word' Kafka topic.

-### Noise Removal (noise_consumer.py)
-- Another Kafka consumer (`noise_consumer.py`) listens to the 'queue_noise_remove' topic.
-- For each message received:
-  - The script retrieves information such as 'id', 'projectId', 'fileName', and 'noiseType' from the Kafka message.
-  - It performs noise removal, including tasks such as skew correction, border noise removal, and background removal.
-  - The processed image is sent to the 'queue_detect_logo' Kafka topic for further processing.

 ### Segmentation (segmentation_consumer.py)
 - A Kafka consumer (`segmentation_consumer.py`) listens to the 'queue_segment_word' topic.